-Renewing our Base Shelf provides us with additional flexibility when managing our cash resources as, under certain circumstances, it shortens the time period required to close a financing and is expected to increase the number of potential investors that may be prepared to invest in our company.
-Our renewed Base Shelf will be effective for 25 months from the date of final approval.
+Renewing our Base Shelf Prospectus in November 2024 provides us with additional flexibility when managing our cash resources as, under certain circumstances, it shortens the time period required to close a financing and is expected to increase the number of potential investors that may be prepared to invest in our company.
+Our renewed Base Shelf Prospectus will be effective until December 25, 2026.